 Papers will be evaluated by The World Food Prize Board of Reviewers.
 This distinguished group of educators and experts was established to mentor and personally encourage students.
 Reviewers write thoughtful, personalized feedback to each student who participates in the Youth Institute.

 How to participate

-To participate in the Northern Great Plains Youth Institute, students research a global issue and write a two-three page paper under the supervision of a teacher or mentor (using the downloadable guidelines above).
+To participate in the Northern Great Plains Youth Institute, high school students research a global issue and write a paper under the supervision of a teacher or mentor (using the downloadable guideline above and resources below).

-Registration and paper submission due online by: April 9, 2018.
+Registration and paper submission are due online by: April 3, 2023.

 There is no registration cost to participate in the Institute and meals will be provided during the event.
 However, both student and teacher/mentor participants must organize their own transportation to and from the event in Minnesota.

 The top high school students from each Youth Institute will be competitively selected as delegates to the Global Youth Institute, held every October in Des Moines, Iowa.